agenda/agenda/README.md

 default it is 10 minutes.
 This can be overridden by specifying the `lockLifetime` option to a defined job.

+A job will unlock if it is finished (ie. `done` is called) before the `lockLifetime`.
+The lock is useful if the job crashes or times out.

 ``js
 agenda.defaultLockLifetime(10000);
 ```